PortSwigger's Server-Side Vulnerabilities Path: What the Labs Don't Tell You (And Why Rana Khalil's Videos Fill the Gap)

 To exploit an access control vulnerability, for example to get into the administrator account:

-• change the Cookie: Admin=false to true using BurpSuite and the browser's 'Inspect' tool (FYI, the Inspect tool is very powerful and gives a lot of information!)
+• change the Cookie: Admin=false to true using BurpSuite and the browser's Inspect tool (FYI, the Inspect tool is very powerful and gives a lot of information!)

-• GET /my-account?id=<change to administrator>
+• In BurpSuite's Repeater tab's in the Repeat section GET /my-account?id=<change to administrator> and send.

 Now that I’ve gotten through all the labs in ‘Path traversal’ and ‘Access control’, I understand the process more.
 I would say BurpSuite teaches the attacks in very manageable, bite-sized chunks.